Last Updated on June 22, 2020 by tripcentral

-The lack of access to motorized watersports is because many Dominicans and Cubans are given the week off work, in recognition of the important Dominican Republic religious holiday and importance of the Roman Catholic faith in Cuba.
+The lack of access to motorized watersports is because many Dominicans are given the week off work, in recognition of the important Dominican Republic religious holiday and importance of the Roman Catholic faith.

 Some resorts will also close the disco and casinos on Good Friday, and limit loud music on Good Friday until after 6 p.m.
 Travellers may also find that excursions do not depart or run on Good Friday.

 The remainder of activities and services at all-inclusive resorts will operate as usual during Holy Week.